OceanOutcomes/ocean-outcomes/areas-of-focus/tuna/index.md

 subtitle: Tuna fisheries are some of the most complex and challenging fisheries to sustainably manage.
 ---

-##Sustainable tuna management will require systemic changes in the way we consume, fish, and manage tuna.
+##Sustainable tuna fisheries will require systemic changes in the way we consume, fish, and manage tuna.

 Tuna fisheries, targeting a variety of tuna species including Bluefin, Yellowfin, Skipjack, and Albacore (<a href="http://www.atuna.com/index.php/en/tuna-info/tuna-species-guide" target="_blank">see Atuna.com</a> for more information on tuna species and tuna products), often take place on the high seas in distant waters where overlapping and opaque management regulations can make sustainable management a challenge.
 Further, tuna are apex predators, some species living up to 40 years, which means tuna stocks take significant time to rejuvenate.
 Coupled with the fact that tuna are a highly migratory species, and worth significant amounts of money both in legal and illegal markets, sustainable tuna management is a truly complex process.